dehydratedpotato/SudoEvade/README.md

 ## Known Issues
-The following issues are currently under investigation and will be fixed in an upcoming patch:
+**🥳 The following issues have have been thwarted and will be fixed in a patch *very* soon!**
 - Certain shell builtin commands, such as `read` and `cd`, fail to run with SudoEvade.
 Commands such as `echo` and `pwd` are not affected.
 - Running shell scripts with SudoEvade may not behave correctly due to shell builtin issue (stated above)
+- Certain commands refuse to accept root privelges due to a fix in patch v0.1.1

 If any other bugs or issues are identified or you want your system supported, please let me know in the [issues](https://github.com/BitesPotatoBacks/SudoEvade/issues) section.